ronnnnnnnnnnnnn/etekcity_esf551_ble/README.md

 This package provides a basic unofficial interface for interacting with Etekcity Smart Fitness Scales using Bluetooth Low Energy (BLE).
 It supports the [Etekcity ESF-551](https://etekcity.com/products/smart-fitness-scale-esf551), [Etekcity ESF-24](https://us.vesync.com/product-detail/etekcity-esf24-smart-fitness-scale-335), [Etekcity FIT-8S](https://etekcity.com/products/smart-fitness-scale-fit-8s), [Etekcity ESF-17/18](https://etekcity.com/collections/fitness-scales/products/smart-fitness-scale-esf18), [Etekcity EFS-A591S (Apex HR)](https://etekcity.com/products/hr-smart-fitness-scale) and [Etekcity EFS-C651](https://etekcity.com/collections/fitness-scales/products/cobra-dark-blue) models.

+> **Health & safety note:** Body-composition scales measure by passing a low
+> electrical current through the body.
+This project does not support the
+> manufacturers' zero-current, pregnancy or baby modes, and a mode
+> enabled in the manufacturer's app is not guaranteed to be in effect while the
+> scale is used through this library.
+Use may be unsuitable for anyone who might be
+> pregnant or who has a pacemaker or other implanted medical device.
+> Body-composition values are bioimpedance estimates, not clinical
+> measurements, and this library is not a medical device; do not use its output
+> for medical decisions.

 ## Features

 - **ESF-551**: Fully supported and stable (weight, impedance, body metrics, display unit management)